salesforce-misc/Data-Lake-for-Nonprofits/README.md

 ## Bug Reports

-For challeneges with application deployment, create a new issue with the type <a href="https://github.com/salesforce-misc/Data-Lake-for-Nonprofits/issues/new/choose">bug report tab</a>
+For challeneges with application deployment, create a new issue with the type <a href="https://github.com/salesforce-misc/Data-Lake-for-Nonprofits/issues/new/choose">bug report</a>

 ## Local Development